Understanding Sleep Apnea Symptoms, Causes and Treatments

 Obstructive Sleep Apnea

-Obstructive sleep apnea happens when the muscles in the back of your throat relax.
-These muscles support the soft palate, the triangular piece of tissue hanging for the soft palate, the tonsils, the side walls of the throat and the tongue.
+Obstructive sleep apnea occurs when there is a change in the muscle tone within the airways, resulting in the collapse of the upper airways [3].
+These muscles support the soft palate, the triangular piece of tissue hanging for the soft palate, the tonsils, the side walls of the throat, and the tongue.

-So, when these muscles relax, your airway narrows or closes as you breathe in.
-The blood oxygen levels while you sleep become low.
+When these muscles relax, your airway narrows or closes and lowers blood oxygen levels.
 The brain senses this and immediately gives a signal to wake you up and breathe normally.
-These short awakenings can happen from 5 to 30 times per night.
-It will result in lack of sleep and the following consequences during the daytime.
+These short awakenings can happen from 5 to 30 times per night, causing poor sleep quality.

 Central Sleep Apnea